Priority Migration Skilled Occupation List (PMSOL)

 Priority Processing of Nomination & Visa Applications

-The processing of the nomination & visa application associated with an occupation specified in the PMSOL in the Temporary Skill Shortage (TSS), Employer Sponsored, Regional Sponsored or Skilled Regional Points-tested visa program will be given highest priority.
-All other skilled occupation lists will remain active, but the PMSOL occupations will take precedence over other occupations not in the PMSOL.
+The processing of the nomination & visa application associated with an occupation specified in the PMSOL in the Temporary Skill Shortage (TSS), Employer Sponsored, Regional Sponsored or Skilled Regional Points-tested visa program will be given the highest priority.
+All other skilled occupation lists will remain active, but the PMSOL occupations will take precedence over other occupations not on the PMSOL.

 Visa subclasses in the TSS, Employer Sponsored, Skilled Regional Employer Sponsored include: